 When you are no longer eligible for a NetID (NetID - Eligibility Policy), your access to UW-Madison G Suite will also end.
 A few days prior to your account being deactivated, you will receive an email notification.
 It is up to the individual user to make sure that they have downloaded all of the data they need from G Suite's servers to their own computer or external UW account.
-For information on exporting files, please see: UW-Madison G Suite - Backing Up Data
+For information on exporting files, please see: UW-Madison G Suite - Backup your data

 Why a UW-Madison G Suite service?

 G Suite has made available a suite of applications for students, faculty and staff of higher education institutions.
 Many institutions have adopted G Suite for their ease of use and collaboration features.
 The G Suite suite includes common applications like Drive and Sites.
 Higher education G Suite also give access to a broad range of consumer applications like Picasa (now transitioning to Google+) and YouTube.

 Why did UW-Madison sign a license agreement with G Suite?